tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/machineLearning/index.md

 The following information is common to tasks related to these APIs:

-- The host URI for Machine Learning REST APIs is **https://management.azure.com/**
+- The host URI for Machine Learning Studio REST APIs is **https://management.azure.com/**
 - Replace {subscription-id} with your subscription identifier in the URI
 - Replace {resource-group-name} with the resource group name
 - Set the Content-Type header to **application/json**